 Welcome to Fat Pitch Financials!
 I am your host for this weeks Carnival of Investing.
 I have loosely organized this weeks submissions by topic below.
+Guilt Trip Article is a great page to go look for future vacation destinations.

 While you are here, I encourage you to explore some of Fat Pitch Financials most popular content.
 This includes my Special Situations Real Money Portfolio, which tracks the transactions and performance of my son’s Coverdell Education Savings Account that is mainly invested in “Going Private” transactions.
 If you like what you see here, you can subscribe to Fat Pitch Financials via RSS feed or by email.